networknt/light-doc/content/en/service/proxy/benchmark.md

 ### wrk

 To generate enough load to test the backend service without middleware handlers, we will use the [wrk][].
-With the pipeline.lua script, we can generate millions of request per second.
+With the pipeline.lua script, we can generate millions of requests per second.
 We will use the wrk docker container because some users might not have a Linux desktop to run it.

-To multiply the number of request, we use a script pipeline.lua
+To multiply the number of requests, we use a script called pipeline.lua

 pipeline.lua